phenrickson/bgg_data/README.md

 # Clean up all generated files including targets stores
 make clean-all

+# Pipeline workflow targets
-# Execute full pipeline workflow (create environments, run in all environments with promotion)
+make full-pipeline          # Execute full pipeline workflow (create environments, run in all environments with promotion) make dev-to-staging         # Run dev pipeline and promote to staging make staging-to-prod        # Run staging pipeline and promote to production
-make full-pipeline

-# Execute partial workflows
-make dev-to-staging
-make staging-to-prod
 ```

 The Makefile provides a convenient interface for all common operations in the project.
+Use `make help` to see a list of all available commands.